 How Long Do Edibles Last?
 How Long Do Edibles Stay in Your System?

-Today’s cannabis and CBD edibles are infused in virtually every type of food or drink to create both creative and occasionally potent tasty treats.
+Today’s cannabis and CBD edibles are infused in virtually every food or drink.
+Creating clever and occasionally potent treats.
 As edibles are ingested, they produce hard-hitting longer-lasting effects versus other forms of marijuana THC dosing methods like smoking and vaping weed.
 But how long do edibles last?
 And just how long do edibles stay in your system for 5mg dose or gummies or other forms?

 It’s no wonder edibles have become incredibly popular.
 Edibles are smokeless and provide an easy way to consume cannabinoids.
-Learn more about the effects of edibles and the factors that contribute to the duration and strength of edible highs.
+Learn more about the effects of edibles and the factors contributing to edible highs’ duration and strength.

-It is important to keep in mind that edibles are not just limited to products like brownies and cookies.
-Other forms of edibles include capsules or tablets which contain cannabis extracts, tinctures that can be placed under the tongue for easier absorption, and topical creams or balms that can be applied to the skin.
-All of these methods of delivery can impact how long do edibles last and how long do edibles stay in you ststem.
+Remember that edibles are not just limited to products like brownies and cookies is crucial.
+Other edibles include capsules or tablets containing cannabis extracts, tinctures that can be placed under the tongue for easier absorption, and topical creams or balms that can be applied to the skin.
+These delivery methods can impact how long edibles last and how long edibles stay in your system.
 Continue reading to learn all the factors involved.

 How Long Do The Effects Of Edibles Last?